instantOS/instantos.github.io/docs/apps.md

 ## dmenu-like menu

-This is `instantmenu` and behaves exactly like dmenu: type to filter, press Enter to run.
+This is `instantmenu` and uses the dmenu workflow: type to filter and press Enter to choose.
+Its modern command-line flags differ from historical dmenu.
 It can be accessed with ++super+ctrl+space++ or by middle-clicking on the desktop.
-See [the instantMENU docs](/development/instantMENU) for its markup and options.
+See [the instantMENU docs](/development/instantMENU) for its markup, themes and options.

 ## Troubleshooting